Phone: +86-755-2357-1819 Mobile: +86-185-7640-5228 Email: sales@ominipcba.com whatsapp: +8618576405228

 1/11/20264 min read

-The Geometry of Heterogeneity
+The Shape of Difference

-Material Science: The ABF Dominance
+Material Science ABF Dominance

-The Convergence of Substrate and PCB: SLP
+The Meeting of Substrate and Circuit Board SLP

-The Next Frontier: Glass Substrates
+The Next Step With Glass Substrates

 Conclusion